 Small Group Counseling

-Small groups allow the School Counselor to work with four to six students on a specific topic.
+Small groups allow the school counselor to work with four to six students on a specific topic.
 Groups are usually formed based on a need identified by students, teachers, or parents.
-Groups meet for six sessions during the student's lunch time and parent permission is obtained before groups begin.
+Groups meet for six sessions and parent permission is obtained before groups begin.
 Topics covered in group counseling can include: new student orientation, developing healthy friendships, cultural identity, and reducing test anxiety.

 Confidentiality is an important part of the counseling process.
 Students are encouraged to share their conversations with the counselor with their families.